what-does-organic-mean-header.jpg

 2. Be fed using feed that has not been genetically modified,

-These organic principles help guide farms towards reducing their environmental impact and giving animals and livestock a better life, which are key reasons why many of us choose to buy organic produce.
+These organic principles help guide farms towards reducing their environmental impact and giving animals and livestock a better life, which are key reasons why many of us buy organic produce.

 By Paulina Cerna-Fraga